arnaudmaret/arnaudmaret.github.io/_olympiad/content.md

 ## Olympiad CV

 I am a board member of the [Swiss Science Olympiad](https://science.olympiad.ch/en) since 2022 and an active member of the [Swiss Mathematical Olympiad](https://mathematical.olympiad.ch/en/) since 2013.
-Since 2022, I am also a member of the IMO problem selection committee.
-Previously, I was the academic director of the Swiss Mathematical Olympiad from 2017 to 2022.
+Since 2022, I am also a member of the **IMO problem selection committee**.
+Previously, I was the **academic director** of the Swiss Mathematical Olympiad from 2017 to 2022.

 I was myself contestant for [Switzerland](https://www.imo-official.org/country_team_r.aspx?code=SUI) at the IMO 2013 (HM) and at MEMO 2012.
 Since then, I have been team leader and coordinator on several occasions.